Local SEO: The Complete 2024 Guide To Improve Rankings

 Before You Get Started on Local SEO

-You can use Google’s Mobile-Friendly Test tool to check your website.
-With 61% of mobile searchers are more likely to contact a local business if they have a mobile-friendly site, you don’t want to fall down at the first hurdle.
+Firstly, check if your website is mobile-friendly.
+Since Google switched to mobile-first indexing last year, it primarily indexes your mobile site rather than the desktop version.
+You can utilize Google’s Mobile-Friendly Test tool to assess your website.
+Given that 61% of mobile searchers are more inclined to reach out to a local business if they have a mobile-friendly site, it’s essential not to stumble at the initial hurdle.

 Google Does Not Like An Outdated Website